spitlo/spitlo.github.io/content/code/space.md

 Space is some kind of generative ambient music machine inspired by a bunch of tiling images I created using [ImaginAIry](https://github.com/brycedrennan/imaginAIry/).
 It’s available online at [spitlo.com/space/](https://spitlo.com/space/).

 It loads a new background image on each reload, and randomizes the sequence to be played.
-By default, "auto-evolve" is enabled, which means that as the sequence plays, it alters itself randomly so it plays a continuosly changing "song".
+By default, "auto-evolve" is enabled, which means that as the sequence plays, it alters itself randomly so it plays a continuously changing "song".
 If you want to create your own sequence, simply clear the playing sequence, disable auto-evolve and create your own sequence by clicking the corresponding dots.
 The order of channels are as follows:

 ```txt
 0: kick